Erie SeaWolves at Richmond Flying Squirrels - Game Notes

 - Isaac Paredes set the franchise record for most consecutive multi-hit games (7) from July 27 - August 3

-- Tonight is the 8th meeting between the SeaWolves and Flying Squirrels.
+- Tonight is the ninth meeting between the SeaWolves and Flying Squirrels.
 The two clubs meet 14 times in 2019.

 - Jose Azocar leads the EL with 132 hits and is second in the league with a .293 batting average.
 Azocar leads the SeaWolves with 39 multi-hit games.